-Name: Douglas Edwards Position: Director Age: 48 Residence: Charlotte, North Carolina, U.S. Direct Inde
+Name: Douglas Edwards Position: Director Age: 50

+Residence: Charlotte, North Carolina, U.S. Director Since: April 2022

-Douglas Edwards serves as Senior Vice President, Enterprise Associate & Business Solutions of Humana Inc. (NYSE: HUM), a for-profit American health insurance company.
-With Humana since April 2015, he previously served as Senior Vice President, Workplace Experience from July 2019 to May 2021, Vice President, Workplace Solutions from 2016 to June 2019, and Director, Workplace Solutions from 2015 to 2016.
-Previously, Mr. Edwards held various roles at Jones Lang LaSalle Incorporated (NYSE: JLL), a global commercial real estate services company, including Managing Director, Regional Director from 2013 to 2015, Senior Vice President, Retail Project Management Platform Director from 2011 to 2013.
-Vice President, National Transition Team Lead from 2009 to 2011, and Senior Project Manager, Project Lead from 2006 to 2009.
+Douglas Edwards serves as President, Humana Government Business of Humana Inc. (NYSE:HUM) a for-profit American health insurance company.
+In this role, Mr. Edwards oversees an organization of 2,000 people providing healthcare services to active duty military members families and veterans.
+With Humana since April 2015, he previously served as Senior Vice President, Enterprise Associate & Business Solutions from May 2021 to May 2025, Senior Vice President, Workplace Experience from July 2019 to May 2021, Vice President, Workplace Solutions from 2016 to June 2019, and Director, Workplace Solutions from 2015 to 2016.
+Previously, Mr. Edwards held various roles at Jones Lang LaSalle Incorporated (NYSE: JLL), a global commercial real estate services company, including Managing Director, Regional Director from 2013 to 2015, Senior Vice President, Retail Project Management Platform Director from 2011 to 2013, Vice President, National Transition Team Lead from 2009 to 2011, and Senior Project Manager, Project Lead from 2006 to 2009.
 In February 2023, he became a Board Advisor for Kolar, a for-profit design firm.
-He also serves as a director for the Goodwill Industries of Kentucky and the Louisville Downtown Development Corporation.
-He has previously served on several board and civic engagements, including the Louisville Zoological Gardens Foundation, the Lincoln Foundation, Brightside, the Speed Art Museum, Men's Shelter of Charlotte, Mint Museum, YMCA, and the Juvenile Crime Prevention Council of Charlotte.
+Mr. Edwards also serves as a director for the Goodwill Industries of Kentucky and the Louisville Downtown Development Corporation.
 Mr. Edwards received a Masters of Business Administration degree in General Management and International Business from the University of North Carolina at Chapel Hill's Kenan-Flagler Business School and a Bachelor of Science in Civil Engineering from North Carolina State University.
 Mr. Edwards is a LEED Accredited Professional.